Prevenient Grace And Other Myths:

 Arminian’s love to cite “This is the verdict: light came into the world.
 But men loved darkness” (Jn 3:19) or something similar.

-Ok, but they just said “preventing grace” did something supernatural, obviously irresistible and sovereign to all men without exception – which all men did NOT choose nor ask to have done to them by the way!
-Isn’t it strange…or convenient, how Arminians who argue God cannot or will not force anything on anyone, always miss this obvious ‘elephant in the room’.
+Ok, but they just said PG did something supernatural, obviously irresistible and sovereign to all men without exception – which all men did NOT first “choose nor ask to have done to them” by the way!
+Isn’t it strange…or convenient, how Arminians who argue God cannot or will not “force His grace on anyone”, always miss this obvious ‘elephant in the room’!
 This supernaturally wrought, irrisistable PG somehow, in someway, changed the spiritual moral condition of all humanity, from bound by sin/satan and blinded in darkness, to a state of some supposed neutrality.
+And managed to do all without the consent of the vast majority of humanity the t was supposedly done for!
 So the Arminian answer here, in fact answers nothing!
-In fact, it merely evades the obvious!
-What is so obvious?
+In fact, it merely evades the obvious and is both circular and self-contradictory.